NeNe Leakes sues saying racism accepted on 'Real Housewives'

 “NBC, Bravo and True foster a corporate and workplace culture in which racially-insensitive and inappropriate behavior is tolerated – if not, encouraged,” the suit says.

-Emails sent to representatives of the defendants and Zolciak-Biermann seeking comment were not immediately returned.
+Representatives for NBCUniversal declined comment.
+Emails sent to representatives for the other defendants and Zolciak-Biermann seeking comment were not immediately returned.

 Leakes, 54, a TV personality and actor whose legal name is Linnethia Monique Leakes, spent seven seasons as one of the central stars of “The Real Housewives of Atlanta” between 2008 and 2020.